XnThanh/zhyn-v2/design/concepts/Zhyn/ZhuyinDictionary.md

 **principle** registers Chinese Characters and their ZhuyinRep, performs lookup of both Character and Zhuyin

 **state**
-a set of Characters with
+a set of CharacterEntries with
+  &emsp; a Character (unique identifier)
   &emsp; a ZhuyinRep

 **actions**
 register (Character, ZhuyinRep)
-  &emsp; requires Character doesn't already exist
+  &emsp; requires Character doesn't already exist in CharacterEntries
-  &emsp; effect add Character and associate with that ZhuyinRep
+  &emsp; effect create new CharacterEntry with given Character and ZhuyinRep

-unregister (Character, ZhuyinRep)
+unregister (Character)
-  &emsp; requires Character already exist
+  &emsp; requires Character already exist in CharacterEntries
-  &emsp; effect remove Character and corresponding ZhuyinRep
+  &emsp; effect remove CharacterEntry associated with Character

 getAnswer (Character): (ZhuyinRep)
-  &emsp; requires Character already exist
+  &emsp; requires Character already exist in CharacterEntries
   &emsp; effects returns the ZhuyinRep associated with the Character

 lookupZhuyin (ZhuyinRep): (characters: Character[])